robi29/VisualIV/2. BONUSES/1. MORE PEDS AND CARS/readme.txt

-PL:

-- dodaje wiêcej ludzi i pojazdów

-ENG:

-- adds more pedestrians and vehicles
+This particular bonus adds more pedestrians and vehicles in the traffic, making Liberty City more dense.